Procedure Guide ·Tumor Removal ·2026

 Dog Tumor Removal - costs, what to expect & insurance

-Dog tumor removal costs $500-$3,000 depending on tumor size, location, and complexity.
-Biopsy adds $200-$500 to confirm whether the tumor is benign or malignant.
-Surgical excision is the primary treatment for most solid tumors in dogs, and early removal provides the best outcomes for malignant tumors.
+Dog tumor removal costs $500-$3,000 depending on size, location, and complexity.
+Biopsy adds $200-$500 to confirm if benign or malignant.
+Surgical excision treats most solid tumors; early removal provides the best outcomes for malignant tumors.

 Tumor Removal - vet costs and insurance